 The ritual begins in the kitchen.
 I am four, my two sisters, five and seven.
 Each of us is handed a full glass of buttermilk and cautioned to hold it steady to avoid spilling as we are marched into the living room to stand in a row before my grandfather where he awaits our ‘show’ in his chair.
 A warm smile spreads over this face as he watches us drain our glasses together, each emerging with a white mustached grin.

 Many years later, while browsing at a thrift store, I stop before an old tattered chair with a sudden flash of recognition.
 In my mind, it’s the same chair.
 I can almost taste the buttermilk.
 I am bathed once again in that warm smile.

 Do you have a similar story connected to a special piece of furniture that paints a picture in YOUR heart?

-Partners in life and enterprise, my husband, Chandler, and I bring several years experience building eco-friendly furniture to our current focus on educating and learning about natural upholstery materials.
+Partners in life and enterprise, my husband, Chandler, and I have partnered in Natural Upholstery’s mission, building eco-friendly furniture, educating clients, and testing upholstery materials.